The Neatest Colombian Christmas Traditions

 A cool old sailing ship display set up in the Plaza Trinidad one year in Cartagena.

-We always really enjoyed spending at least one night walking around town and seeing all the lights.
-Also, I always loved when they hung lights along Cartagena’s historic walls, and the clocktower lit up is alwasy really pretty too.
+Also, I always loved when they hung lights along Cartagena’s historic walls, and the clocktower lit up is always really pretty too.

 Photo of the Colombian Christmas tradition of light displays over the river in Medellín showing a light display that looks like a boat.